alexhraber/tilegym/README.md

 cd tilegym
 pip install .
 ```
-It will automatically install `cuda-tile`, see https://github.com/nvidia/cutile-python.
+This will automatically install `cuda-tile`, see https://github.com/nvidia/cutile-python.

 If you want to use edit mode for `TileGym`, run `pip install -e .`

-We also provide Dockfile, you can refer to [modeling/transformers/README.md](modeling/transformers/README.md).
+We also provide a Dockfile, you can refer to [modeling/transformers/README.md](modeling/transformers/README.md).

 ## Quick Start